fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 > These variables, used in conjunction, create a new user and set that user's password.
 This user is created in the admin authentication database and given the role of root, which is a "superuser" role.

-And since we're only using it in development at the moment we can leave them like that.
+And since we're only using it in development currently we can leave them like that.
 The last environment variable *MONGO\_INITDB\_DATABASE* will tell mongo to create a database with that name.
 Let's save that as the docker-compose.yml in the directory.

 Now start the mongo with _docker-compose up -d_, it will run it in the background and you can view the logs with _docker-compose logs -f_, the _-f will ensure we <i>follow</i> the logs.